Marvellousteam/android_kernel_htc_msm7227/README.md

 - Andreas Schneider (Cryptomilk from based)
 - eoghan2t9
 - OWLProject
+- koush

 ==============
-                                                by the MarvellousTeam [Based on CRYPTOMILK/OWLProject Kernel]
+                                                by the Olivier K. [Based on CRYPTOMILK/OWLProject Kernel]